CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

 ![Search for specific replays and see their stats in the search tab](./images/help/search-tab-after-parsing.png)

-A crown indicates the winning players.
-An eye indicates observers.
+A crown icon indicates the winning players.
+An eye icon indicates observers.
 You can see the different teams that were part of the game.
-[Team extraction is currently buggy due to known issues with the replay parsing.](#known-issues).
-Each player's race is visible and there are some additional columns showing the map, duration, the date the game was played and the path of the replay file.
+[Unfortunately, team identification is currently buggy due to known issues with the replay parser.](#known-issues).
+Each player's race is visible and there are some additional columns showing the map, duration, the date the game was played on, and the path of the replay file.

-You can filter this list of replays by typing filter expression in the search bar.
-Aside from using this search function to find a specific replay, you can also use it as input for the sorting and renaming actions but more on that later.
+You can filter this list of replays by typing filter expressions in the search bar.
+Aside from using this search function to find a specific replay, you can also use the filtered output as input for the sorting and renaming actions, but more on that later.

+As you can see, many maps don't have an actual image yet but instead a placeholder.
+If you want to, you can download images and add them to the `images/maps` folder.
+[In the future, this won't be necessary any more since I will use the data present inside the replay files and Brood War's MPQ file.](#towards-the-future) Name the file exactly like the map but use `_` instead of spaces and remove any special characters such as `'`.
+Check the [map section](#map-file-names) for a list of the expected file names of all maps.

 #### Filter syntax
 To use a filter you specify its code followed by a colon.
 You combine individual filters by separating them with a comma.
+To reset all filters and get back the original full list of replays, just use an empty filter and press enter.

 Filter 		| code
 ---------------	| ----